THE SAGA OF A TOWN

 Although Tinambac’s Catholic community remained vibrant and dynamic, the liberal atmosphere endangered by the American colonial regime has opened the doors of the town to other religious movements and sects.
 Hence, after 1950’s other religious groups began to thrive in this locality and therefore further enriched local culture.

 The War Years

 Located far from the nerve center of provincial activities, the rumblings of hostilities nevertheless did not spare this municipality.
 Occasional outburst of violence marred the otherwise quite municipality.
 The war further re-inforced the isolation of this town as transportation was virtually unavailable and travel was very risky.
-Nevertheless, the hardships experienced by those in the lowland poblacion was felt with lesser intensity in this place.
+Nevertheless, the hardship experienced by those in the lowland poblacion was felt with lesser intensity in this place.

 Although enemy presence in Tinambac was almost nil, the operations of public order was taken over by the shadow government of the Camp Isarog guerillas under Lt.
 Teofilo Padua and his most able lieutenant, his son, Lt.
 Lorenzo Padua.
 This guerilla unit was responsible not only for the maintenance of public order within the framework of the Commonwealth Government.
 Thus, loyal local officials were given due protection and assistance while those who showed wholehearted cooperation to the invaders were watched and punished.

 The Camp Isarog Guerilla unit, which had military jurisdiction over Tinambac, also regulated prices of basic commodities within its sector, through the Board of Food Control of this guerilla unit, General order no. 5 was issued by Capt.
 Lorenzo Padua to all municipal mayors and barrio lieutenants which fixed the prices of some foodstuff.
 The mayor of Tinambac was one who received this order.